 - Unofficial transcripts from all of your undergraduate and post-graduate institutions.
 Please upload these on the "Other Supplemental Materials" section of your application.

-- Official transcripts from your degree-awarding institutions only.
+- Official transcripts from your degree-awarding institutions only once you are admitted.
 Please request that your institutions send these to the Rackham Graduate School.
 (Rackham Graduate School Admissions, Attn: Transcripts, 915 East Washington Street, University of Michigan, Ann Arbor, MI 48109-1070).

 - A curriculum vitae or résumé, including work experience, evidence of travel, museum or fieldwork, or other relevant activities in the fields of Classical Art and Archaeology.
 Please upload this to your application